ccatprd/ts-demo/README.md

 - A Tailscale tailnet with an OAuth client (client_id / client_secret)
 - Your machine is on the tailnet (Tailscale app running)

+## What Terraform Creates

+- A VPC with private subnets
+- An EKS cluster (temporarily with a public API endpoint until the proxy is ready)
+- Managed node groups to run workloads
+- IAM roles, security groups, and supporting AWS resources

+## What Kubernetes/Helm Creates

+- `00-namespace.yaml`: Creates the `tailscale` namespace
+- `01-operator-oauth-secret.yaml`: Stores the OAuth client credentials for the operator
+- `values.yaml`: Provides configuration for the operator and proxy
+- Helm chart (`tailscale/tailscale-operator`): Deploys the operator and related CRDs
+- `tailnet-service.yaml`: Service that lets cluster workloads egress to the tailnet
+- `testbox-pod.yaml`: A simple Alpine pod for running egress and DNS tests

 ## 1) Clone and set custom values

 ```bash